brunoruviaro/ardour4-tutorial/_posts/2014-09-23-creating-a-track-or-bus.md

 A Region represents an audio clip, i.e., one of your sound files or just a portion of a sound file.
 In the image below, the horizontal strip areas marked "*MyTrack*" and "*short-drone-mono*" are Tracks.
-The rectangles containing audio information is called a Region (for example, "*wheels-mono.1*" contained in *MyTrack*).
+The rectangles containing audio information are called Regions (for example, the Region "*wheels-mono.1*" is contained within *MyTrack*).

 ![Tracks]({{ site.url }}/images/Ardour4_Tracks.png)